TonyTang1997/hku-crypto-algo-trading-research/tutorials/Module 1 - Programming Technology/Module 1.2 Object Oriented Programming.md

 In the QuantConnect (QC) platform, algorithms are implemented with classes.
 In order for you to design an algorithm there, you will need to know the basics of Object-Oriented Programming (OOP).

-In This chapter, we will cover the basic python OOP skills you’ll need so you can understand the structure of QC algorithms and be able to read and learn from other's algorithm.
+In this chapter, we will cover the basic python OOP skills you’ll need so you can understand the structure of QC algorithms and be able to read and learn from other's algorithm.

 **Note that there are quite some optional external references included in this Module, feel free to go through or skip them at your own interest.**